WeblateOrg/weblate/docs/admin/continuous.rst

 them.
 Git is then sometimes no longer able to identify upstream changes as matching the Weblate ones and refuses to perform a rebase.

-To approach this, you either need to minimize amount of pending changes in Weblate when you merge a pull request, or avoid the conflicts completely by not squashing changes.
+To approach this, you either need to minimize the amount of pending changes in Weblate when you merge a pull request, or avoid the conflicts completely by not squashing changes.

 Here are few options how to avoid that:

 * Do not use neither :ref:`addon-weblate.git.squash` nor squashing at merge time.
 This is the root cause why git doesn't recognize changes after merging.
 * Let Weblate commit pending changes before merging.
-This will update the pull request with all its changes and both repositories will be in sync.
+This will update the pull request with all its changes, and both repositories will be in sync.
-* Use the review features in Weblate (see :doc:`/workflows`), so that you can automatically merge GitHub pull requests after CI passes.
+* Use the review features in Weblate (see :doc:`/workflows`) so that you can automatically merge GitHub pull requests after CI passes.
 * Use locking in Weblate to avoid changes while GitHub pull request is in review.

 .. seealso::